opendocsg/slw-judgments-backfill/2015_SGHC_63/report.md

 as the International Standby Practices 1998, he stated that he could not assist the court. [note: 91]

 164    While a court is not entitled to substitute its own views for those of an expert who is not contradicted, the court must also not accept unchallenged evidence without question.
-An expert’s evidence must be sifted, weighed and evaluated: _Sakthivel Punithavathi v PP_ [2007] 2 SLR(R) 983 at [76].
+An expert’s evidence must be sifted, weighed and evaluated: _Sakthivel Punithavathi v PP_ <span class="citation">[2007] 2 SLR(R) 983</span> at [76].
 In my view, the evidence given by Dr Tumi on Libyan law incorporating the URDG 458 was unconvincing, and I do not accept it.

 165    I am therefore of the view that Boustead has not discharged its burden of proving that the URDG 458 was incorporated into the PB and APG by virtue of Art 746 of the Commercial Code.
 It is not necessary for me to examine whether the CG38 and CG39 Demands were invalid because they failed to conform to the requirements of Art 20(b) of the URDG 458.